epctex-support/twitter-spaces-scraper/README.md

 ### Tip

-When you want to have a scrape over a specific Twitter Spaces URL, just copy and paste the link as one of the **startUrl**.
+When you want to scrape over a specific Twitter Spaces URL, just copy and paste the link as one of the **startUrl**.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many data as much as possible.
+The actor is optimized to run blazing fast and scrape many data as much as possible.
 Therefore, it forefronts all space detail requests.
-If actor doesn't block very often it'll scrape 100 Twitter Spaces in 14 seconds with ~0.02-0.04 compute units.
+If the actor doesn't block very often it'll scrape 100 Twitter Spaces in 14 seconds with ~0.02-0.04 compute units.

 ### Twitter Spaces Scraper Input example